-Stand, with feet shoulder width apart, and holding on to a stationary object.
+Stand, with feet shoulder width apart, and holding on to a sturdy stationary object.
 Keep heels on floor as you bend knees to slight squat.
 Make sure your knees do not go past your toes.
 Return to upright position tightening buttocks and quads.
 Keep body upright, heels on floor and do not squat past 90 degrees hip flexion.
-Perform 20 times.